-Here we look at the nature of color transmission and absorption.
-Why is this important for new product design and development?
+Colors are all around us, from the pictures we paint to the clothes we wear.
+But, have you ever thought about where colors come from?
+Today, we’re going to discuss the science behind color transmission and absorption, as well as why it’s important for new product design and development.
 Understanding how light interacts with a surface will help you to fine tune your product’s look to achieve exactly the effect you want.
-And to illustrate this we’ll look at the blackest color ever made, Vantablack.
+And to illustrate this, we’ll also take a look at who made Vantablack—the blackest color ever made.

 What is color?

 Throughout history, there have been numerous competing theories about exactly what color is.
 From a physics standpoint, color is what comes from a beam of visible light, split up into different wavelengths, which produce the sensation of color.
 Put all those wavelengths together at one time and you get white.
 Split them into discrete bundles and you get all the colors of the rainbow.
 In this case, black is the absence of light and hence, not a color.
 If you think of color as a pigment or molecular additive, like artists do, white becomes the absence of pigment and black is all the colors put together.

 In all the cases when we see a color, we are depending on light to reflect off a surface and back to our eyes where we then interpret it as one of the known colors.
 (Ten million or more possible visible wavelengths.)
 But what if nothing comes back?